Chapter Four · The Tax Angle

 If the child has earned income (babysitting, lawn mowing, part-time job), contributions to a custodial Roth IRA grow tax-free and do not trigger the kiddie tax.

-For custodial brokerage accounts, growth-oriented stocks that pay no dividends defer the tax until shares are sold.
-The child may be past the kiddie tax age by then.
+For custodial brokerage accounts, growth-oriented stocks that pay no dividends defer tax until shares are sold.
+The child may be past the kiddie-tax age by then.

 |---|---|---|---|